Are you looking for fun things to do in Newquay, Cornwall? This post is for you!

 Ask people to name a town in Cornwall, and many people’s first answer will be: “Newquay”.

 Take my word for it!
 I visited Newquay numerous times as a kid, with my friends on my first trip without my parents, again a few times with my family (some of who live in the area) as an adult and I’ve gone back a few times since my partner and I have been living in Devon (the next county over from Cornwall).

-As I’ve visited countless times went from enjoying Newquay’s kid-friendly attractions, to drinking until dawn in its many bars, to enjoying its hikes and upper class restaurants as an adult.
+I went from enjoying Newquay’s kid-friendly attractions to drinking until dawn in its many bars, to enjoying its hikes and dining scene as an adult.

 Take a surf lesson